raypulver/jsh/README.md

 jsh now works properly as a default shell in tmux (thanks nicm)

 No other known bugs.
-Feel free to report them.
+Feel free to report any you find.